Thanksgiving Poems

 By Karl and Joanna Fuchs

-Funny Thanksgiving poetry about overeating is common, so here’s a funny Thanksgiving poem about the "Belly Stuffer."
+Funny Thanksgiving sayings about overeating are common, so here's a funny Thanksgiving poem about the "Belly Stuffer."

 Belly Stuffer